-In Michigan, motorcycle injuries usually invoke no-fault rules, since there is typically a “motor vehicle” involved.
-If there is no car or truck involved, however, there may be no insurance coverage and the No-Fault system does not apply.
-Thompson O'Neil is experienced in motorcycle accident cases.
+In Michigan, motorcycle injuries usually invoke no-fault rules, since there is usually a “motor vehicle” involved.
+There may be no insurance coverage if there is no car or truck involved, however, and the No-Fault system does not pertain.
+Thompson O'Neil has many years of experience in motorcycle accident cases.

 Motorcyclists often suffer very severe injuries from motorcycle accidents and they are usually not at fault in causing those injuries.
 As a result, the Michigan No-Fault Act was adopted in 1974 and certain rules were written to properly govern cases involving motorcycles.
 It was believed that a pure "no-fault" reparation system would cause motorcycle insurance prices to skyrocket and be unfair because skilled and innocent bikes would have to insure their own injuries.
 As a response, rule exceptions were designed to assure the affordability of motorcycle insurance.
 These rules require special attention and explanation.

-First, “motorcycles” are usually not considered to be “motor vehicles” under the No-Fault Act*.
-The rules of mandatory insurance apply to motorcycles differently than they apply to cars.
-Normally a “motor vehicle” is defined as a vehicle equipped with a motor and four wheels that is designed to be, or actually is, operated on a highway.
+First, “motorcycles” are usually not considered to be “motor vehicles” under the No-Fault Act in Michigan*.
+The mandatory insurance rules apply to motorcycles differently than they apply to cars.
+A “motor vehicle” is typically defined as a vehicle equipped with a motor and four wheels that is designed to be, or actually is, operated on a highway.
 Motorcycle accident insurance can be confusing, but we can help.

-- If someone is injured on a motorcycle and there is no car or truck involved, the No-Fault rules normally do not apply and standard rules of fault and compensation do apply.
-This means, for example, that the injured occupants of off-road motorcycle accidents causing serious injury pedestrians will not receive Personal Injury Protection benefits unless the owner of the bike has purchased this optional coverage.
+- If someone is injured on a motorcycle and there is no car or truck involved, the No-Fault rules normally do not apply and standard rules of fault and compensation apply.
+For example, this means that the injured occupants of off-road motorcycle accidents causing serious injury to pedestrians will not receive Personal Injury Protection benefits unless the owner of the motorcycle has purchased this optional coverage.

 - Usually, PIP coverage (providing medical expense coverage, wage loss or replacement domestic services) is available to motorcyclists only in limited amounts [typically $5,000.00 increments] and does not carry the statutorily-infinite limits of PIP coverage that apply to automobiles.